Policies and Procedures

 You can have your refund deposited directly into your personal checking or savings account and greatly reduce the time it takes to receive your refund.
 To arrange for direct deposit, login into One® and search for Direct Deposit of Bursar Refunds then follow the instructions to enter your bank information.

 A student who does not sign up for direct deposit and is to receive a refund will be issued a check.
-This process takes a bit longer than direct deposit but will be sent to the address on file with the registrar.
+This process takes a bit longer than direct deposit.
+The refund will be sent to the address on file with the registrar.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of education records for all students at the university.
 The general principle is that education records are considered confidential and may not be released to third parties (including parents) without the written consent of the student.
 Protected elements of the student's education record include, but are not limited to, financial data, progress in courses, class scheduling, grade information, and academic disciplinary information.

-Enrolled students have the ability to authorize another person, such as a parent or guardian, to view and/or pay their bursar account by creating 3rd Party User access in One.
-Such authorization also serves as a privacy release to allow the Bursar staff to discuss details of the statement with the 3rd Party User by email or in person.
+Enrolled students have the ability to authorize another person, such as a parent or guardian, to view and/or pay their bill and/or discuss the student account.
+Such authorization also serves as a privacy release to allow the Bursar staff to discuss details of the student account with the 3rd Party User.

-Indiana University recently formalized our policy and procedures on then Senior Citizen Fee Waiver.
+Indiana University recently formalized our policy and procedures on the Senior Citizen Fee Waiver.
 This policy applies to all Indiana University campuses and programs.

 TITLE IV AUTHORIZATION FORM